AddyPete/pikabot/README.md

 # pikabot

-Webots Simulation of Two-Wheel Differential Drive Robot 🤖 skined as Pikatchu capable of SLAM (Simultaneous Localization and Mapping) and Autonomous Navigation.
+A ROS2 Package of a Webots Simulation of 2-Wheel Differential Drive Robot Capable of SLAM and Autonomous Navigation